-The park is divided roughly in two by the Kicking Horse river, which has its source just west of the continental divide, and flows southwesterly to join the Columbia river near the town of Golden.
+The park is divided roughly in two by the Kicking Horse River, which has its source just west of the continental divide, and flows southwesterly to join Columbia River near the town of Golden.
 The valley of the Kicking Horse, which owes its name to an accident suffered by the late Sir James Hector, its discoverer, in 1858, provides a unique travel route through the park, and it is utilized by the main line of the Canadian Pacific Railway, which threads its way through the mountains along the tortuous curves of the river.
-Through the valley also runs a first class motor road known as the Kicking Horse Trail, which forms a link in the western section of the Trans-Canada highway, and furnishes a means of motor travel from Alberta to British Columbia through one of the most spectacular regions of Western Canada.
+Through the valley also runs a first class motor road known as the Kicking Horse Trail, which forms a link in the western section of the Trans-Canada Highway, and furnishes a means of motor travel from Alberta to British Columbia through one of the most spectacular regions of Western Canada.

-The park headquarters are located in the little town of Field, which lies at the base of towering mount Stephen, just west of the confluence of the Yoho and Kicking Horse rivers.
-From Field radiates an excellent system of motor roads and trails, which lead to the most outstanding points of interest in the park, including the famous Yoho valley, Emerald lake, and lake O'Hara.
+The park headquarters are located in the little town of Field, which lies at the base of towering Mount Stephen, just west of the confluence of Yoho and Kicking Horse Rivers.
+From Field radiates a system of motor roads and trails, which lead to the most outstanding points of interest in the park, including the famous Yoho Valley,

+Emerald Lake, and Lake O'Hara.